btromm/neuralcorr-thesis/tri-control-schema/README.md

 The purpose of the present experiment is to recapitulate Liu's model within the constraints of xolotl.

+Model successfully built and configured.
+Sadly, it is near impossible to attain in a working state.
+Mechanisms of variability is the next step, using this formalism with IntegralControllers, rather than FSD controllers.

 Parameters:

 * Membrane currents described using Hodgkin-Huxley formalism